adamk9516/teachers-v.s-student/home/parentsknock.md

-# Your Parents Have Come Into The Room And Are Making You Go To School
+# Your Parents Have Come Into Your Room To Wake You Up And Make You Go To School

 ## [Go To Class](../school/class.md)
 ## [Slap Dad](../alarm.md)